-Want all the details?
-Take some time to review these 12 things you should know about your Nest Thermostat.
+Ready to learn more?
+Here’s a look at 12 things you should know about your Nest Thermostat.

 1. How to Reset a Nest Thermostat

-One of the first things to know about resetting a Google Nest Thermostat is the difference between a restart and a reset.
+One of the first things to know about resetting a Google Nest Thermostat is that there's a difference between a restart and a reset.

-• Restart: This process is similar across most electronics, including your phone or computer, restarting your Nest Thermostat simply turns it off and then back on.
+• Restart: Similar to restarting any electronic device, including your phone or computer, restarting your Nest Thermostat means a quick off / on cycle.
 This maintains all your settings and is a step to take if your Nest is frozen or not connecting to Wi-Fi.

-Once you have recorded your preferences, go to Settings, select Reset and press.
-You will then have five options:
+After writing down this information, go to Settings, select Reset and press.
+You can choose from five options:

 • Restart: Deactivates your Nest before rebooting it with your settings.
-Another way to restart is to press the outside of the Nest and hold it there until it goes black, at which point you can remove your hand.
+Another way to restart is to press the outside of the Nest and hold it there until it turns black, at which point you can remove your hand.

-• Away: Choosing this reset option gets rid of any programming your Nest has picked up about how often you walk by, so it will be able to change the temperature even when you're not around.
+• Away: This kind of reset removes anything your Nest has learned about how often you walk by, so it will be able to change the temperature even when you're not around.

-• All Settings: Self-explanatory, an All Settings reset strips away all your personal settings and learning.
+• All Settings: The most far-reaching option, using the All Settings reset option clears all your personal settings and learning.

 2. How to Connect Nest Thermostat to Wi-Fi